Origen: Ethics

 Origen was an ardent believer in free will, and he adamantly rejected the Valentinian idea of election.
 Instead, Origen believed that even disembodied souls have the power to make their own decisions.
-Furthermore, in his interpretation of the story of Jacob and Esau, Origen argues that the condition into which a person is born is actually dependent upon what their souls did in this pre-existent state.
-According to Origen, the superficial unfairness of a person's condition at birth—with some humans being poor, others rich, some being sick, and others healthy—is actually a by-product of what the person's soul had done in the pre-existent state.
+Furthermore, in his interpretation of the story of Jacob and Esau, Origen argues that the superficial unfairness of a person's condition at birth—with some humans being poor, others rich, some being sick, and others healthy—is a by-product of what the person's soul had done in the pre-existent state.
 Origen defends free will in his interpretations of instances of divine foreknowledge in the scriptures, arguing that Jesus's knowledge of Judas's future betrayal in the gospels and God's knowledge of Israel's future disobedience in the Deuteronomistic history only show that God knew these events would happen in advance.
 Origen therefore concludes that the individuals involved in these incidents still made their decisions out of their own free will.
 Like Plato, Plotinus and Gregory of Nyssa, Origen understands that only the agent who chooses the Good is free; choosing evil is never free but slavery.

 Origen was an ardent pacifist, and in his Against Celsus, he argued that Christianity's inherent pacifism was one of the most outwardly noticeable aspects of the religion.
 While Origen did admit that some Christians served in the Roman army, he pointed out that most did not and insisted that engaging in earthly wars was against the way of Christ.
 Origen accepted that it was sometimes necessary for a non-Christian state to wage wars but insisted that it was impossible for a Christian to fight in such a war without compromising his or her faith, since Christ had absolutely forbidden violence of any kind.
-Origen explained the violence found in certain passages of the Old Testament as allegorical and pointed out Old Testament passages which he interpreted as supporting nonviolence, such as Psalm 7:4–6 and Lamentations 3:27–29.
-Origen maintained that, if everyone were peaceful and loving like Christians, then there would be no wars and the Empire would not need a military.
+Origen explained the violence found in certain passages of the Old Testament as allegorical and pointed out Old Testament passages which he interpreted as supporting nonviolence, such as Psalm 7 and Lamentations 3.
+Origen maintained that, if everyone were peaceful like Christians, there would be no war.